A table of genus two handlebody-knots with seven crossings: Completeness

+The filtering process described by the three items above does not guarantee against nonminimal diagrams and they must be manually uncovered during the {\it dynamic process} described in Section \ref{sec:bigtree}.
+To this aim it greatly helps to include in the process also the handlebody-knots with fewer than $7$ crossings, for which we have a complete list.
+Indeed, a nonminimal $7$-crossings diagram must be indistinguishable by any invariant against some handlebody-knot with fewer crossings raising the suspicion that it is actually equivalent to it.
+If we are not able to manually prove equivalence, the alternative is that it is actually minimal and we are dealing with a {\it hard-pair} for which we must manually prove inequivalence.
+Indeed we have two hard-pairs where one entry has fewer crossings (see Section \ref{sec:bigtree}).

+Concerning the exclusion of handlebody-links we observe that the number of components of a diagram does not depend on the way we chose the overpasses at crossings and can be easily computed in an automated way.

+In \cite{supplement:26} we provide details for the sets described here, in particular the list of diagrams in set $\mathcal{D}_3$, file \texttt{D3.csv}.

-\nada{ Minimal diagrams of irreducible handlebody knots are at least bi-connected.
+\nada{ Minimal diagrams of irreducible handlebody-knots are at least bi-connected.
 We first find all at least $3$-connected diagrams (next Subsection), then we shall manually construct all possible bi-connected (and not $3$-connected) diagrams (Subsection \ref{sec:completeness2}).